 * Crawl, climb and leap around the Tree Trunk Trek log trail!

 * Discover the Children's Heritage Garden, with it's mud kitchen and

-potting shed - you can even plant a seed to take home (closed for
+potting shed - you can even plant a seed to take home (closed during

 * Explore the natural play spaces - look out for woven willow tunnels, a